Kenichi Ikezoe

 Kenichi Ikezoe (池添謙一, born July 23, 1979) is a Japanese jockey affiliated with the Ritto Training Center of the Japan Racing Association.
-Dubbed "The Grand Prix Man (of the Heisei era)", he has won the Arima and Takarazuka Kinen, the two races considered to be the Grand Prix races in Japanese horse racing, 7 times in total.
+Dubbed "The Grand Prix Man (of the Heisei era)", Kenichi is the older brother of horse trainer Manabu Ikezoe, and has won the Arima and Takarazuka Kinen, the two races considered to be the Grand Prix races in Japanese horse racing, 7 times in total.

 Profile

 Ikezoe enrolled in the Horse Racing School after wanting to be like Yutaka Take.
 He made his jockey debut on the 2nd race held at Hanshin on March 1, 1998; where he rode Natural Color and came in 6th out of 12 horses.
 On the 14th of that same month, Ikezoe won his first race with Tayasu Social at Chukyo.
 Later that year, Ikezoe won his first graded race at the Kitakyushu Kinen, which was held at Hanshin that year due to the usual Kokura Racecourse going through renovations.
 Ikezoe won 38 races that year, earning him the JRA Award for Best Jockey (newcomer).

 Ikezoe rode his first race abroad on July 13, 2001, at the Deauville-La Touques Racecourse with Hathaari.
 Originally, Take was supposed to ride the horse, but because he had injured himself in the race prior, Ikezoe was chosen as a last-minute replacement.
 As he was not prepared to ride any horses that day, he had to borrow Take and Olivier Peslier's horse gear for the race.
 Ikezoe worked on the stable and horse training from the day after.

 Ikezoe won his first Grade 1 race on April 7, 2002, when he rode Arrow Carry at that year's Oka Sho.
 That year, he was invited by Mirco Demuro to race in the Italian 1,000 Guineas.
 His horse was the 18th most favored to win out of the 20 entrants, but managed to come in second place behind Demuro.

 In 2003, Ikezoe won the Sprinters Stakes and Mile Championship with Durandal, and the following year won the Mile Championship once again with the same horse.
 That same year, Ikezoe won the Shuka Sho with Sweep Tosho.
 The horse would go on to also win the Takarazuka Kinen and the Queen Elizabeth II Cup in 2005.

 On September 9, 2007, Ikezoe became the 73rd jockey ever to win a total of 500 JRA races.
 He would also win the Hanshin Juvenile Fillies that same year with Tall Poppy.